dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

    ::: moniker-end

 1. Save the `Pages/Todo.razor` file.
-The app is automatically rebuilt in the command shell.
-The page reloads in the browser after the browser reconnects to the app.
+The app is automatically rebuilt in the command shell, and the page reloads in the browser.

 1. The title text for each todo item can be made editable, and a checkbox can help the user keep track of completed items.
 Add a checkbox input for each todo item and bind its value to the `IsDone` property.
 Change `@todo.Title` to an `<input>` element bound to `todo.Title` with `@bind`: